tonybranfort/filter-objects/README.md

   matchIfTObjPropMissing: false,  // matches if `tObj` property doesn't exist
   matchIfBothPropMissing: false,  // match on this property if BOTH tObj & pObj are missing

-  //variablesAllowed DEPRECATED.
-Replaced with variablesInPObj, variablesInTObj
   variablesAllowed: false,  // replace var names with var values in `pObj` props
   variablesInPObj: false,   // substitute variables in prop value in pattern obj
   variablesInTObj: false,   // substitute variables in prop value in target obj
-  getVariables: undefined,  // function to call to get object of var names/vals
+  variables: {},            // object of variables with var names as keys
   variablesStartStr: '~',   // beg str in pObj prop value to find the var name
   variablesEndStr: null,    // end str in pObj prop value to find the var name